 pacman -S intel-ucode lvm2

-/etc/mkinitcpio.conf to added
+/etc/mkinitcpio.conf to modify

-encrypt lvm2 reusable before
+encrypt lvm2 resume before

-filesystems and moved
+filesystems and move

-autodetect in case of using external keyboard.
+autodetect for in case of using external keyboard.

 HOOKS=(base udev keyboard autodetect modconf block encrypt lvm2 resume filesystems fsck)